Homophile movement: History

 The homosexual organizations and publications of the 1950s and 1960s, which commonly used the term "homophile", are now known collectively as the homophile movement.
 The term "homophile" was coined by German psychoanalyst Karl-Günther Heimsoth in 1924, before being popularized by the Dutch COC.
 Proponents of the term hoped to emphasize the romantic rather than sexual aspect of same-sex relationships by replacing the -sexual suffix with the Greek root "philos," meaning love.
 They hoped to distinguish further by describing people as homophiles, while reserving "homosexual" to describe sexual activity itself.

-After the gains made by the homosexual rights movements of the late 19th and early 20th centuries, the vibrant homosexual subcultures of the 1920s and 1930s became silent as war engulfed Europe.
+After the gains made by the first homosexual movement of the late 19th and early 20th centuries, the vibrant homosexual subcultures of the 1920s and 1930s became silent as war engulfed Europe.
 Germany was the traditional home of such movements and activists, (Note: The world's first gay rights organization, Scientific-Humanitarian Committee, was founded in Germany in 1897 by Magnus Hirschfeld.
 Ernst Burchard, Karl Heinrich Ulrichs, and Max Spohr were also early gay rights leaders in Germany.) but in Nazi Germany, gay literature was burned, gay organizations were dissolved, and many gay men imprisoned in concentration camps.
 The Swiss journal Der Kreis ("the circle") was the primary homosexual publication in Europe and the only one to publish during the Nazi era.
 Der Kreis was edited by Anna Vock, and later Karl Meier; the group gradually shifted from being female-dominated to male-dominated through the 1930s, as the tone of the magazine simultaneously became less militant.

 After the war, organizations began to re-form, such as the Dutch COC in 1946.
 Other, new organizations arose, including Forbundet af 1948 ("League of 1948"), founded by Axel Axgil in Denmark, with Helmer Fogedgaard publishing an associated magazine called Vennen (The Friend) from January 1949 until 1953.
 Fogedgaard used the pseudonym "Homophilos", introducing the concept of "homophile" in May 1950, unaware that the word had been presented as an alternative term a few months previously by Jaap van Leeuwen, one of the founders of the Dutch COC.
 The word soon spread among members of the emerging post-war movement who were happy to emphasize the respectable romantic side of their relationships over genital sexuality.